slsu0424/slsu0424.github.io/_pages/about.md

 <br>
 I am a cloud architect, data science and AI practitioner, and healthcare informatics enthusiast.
 This site is a creative outlet to share my thoughts on the evolving landscape of technology in healthcare.
 <br>
 My background spans nearly two decades in the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
 Two decades ago, AI didn't even exist as a major, so I studied management science & information systems.
 I later obtained my master's in clinical informatics management.
-Find out more about me here:
 <br>
 I grew to love technology over the years, and my most memorable experiences have been creating magic.
-I've surprised myself and others with the power of computers and programming - its also fun!
+I've surprised myself and others with the power of computers and programming - and I hope to keep learning it for years to come.
 <br>
-I dream of a future where technology can make the US healthcare system better.
+I dream of a future where my passion for technology, health, and well-being can make the US healthcare system better.
 <br>
 Thanks for stopping by.
 </p>